 Siblings may squabble over their "fair share" of the estate, a surviving spouse may face resistance from the deceased's children from an earlier marriage, estranged family members may come out of the woodwork, and more.
 It may seem unlikely to maintain family harmony during such a challenging time.

-Fortunately, a few key interpersonal tactics, as well as some practical solutions, can help keep arguments to a minimum, says Susan Lill, Senior Regional Fiduciary Manager with Wells Fargo Private Bank.
+Fortunately, a few key interpersonal tactics, as well as some practical solutions, can help keep arguments to a minimum, says Susan Lill, Senior Regional Fiduciary Manager with Wells Fargo Wealth Management.
 "Managing conflict generally boils down to good communication among family members, and perhaps some smart mediation-type skills," she says.

 The following are a few of the most common estate-settlement conflicts and some potential solutions to bring harmony to all those involved.

 "You'd be amazed at how often siblings are fine about splitting millions of dollars in stock shares, but practically get into fist fights about one family vase," says Lill.
 Because dividing personal property is often the most difficult part of settling an estate, Wells Fargo Wealth Management has specialized tangible property experts.
 They can help families when the bank serves as executor, trustee, or agent for the executor.

 Peacekeeping tactics: It may feel a bit extreme, but Lill suggests having the personal representative/trustee change the locks on family and vacation homes while the estate is being settled.
 "Tell family members you're just trying to make sure no one removes favorite items before anyone else, in an effort to avoid major arguments," she says.

 Next, decide on a reasonable way for family members to split items not clearly delineated in the will or trust — from vehicles to pocketbooks, suggests Lill.
 One option: Have family members write down 10 items from the estate they would most like.
 If someone wants an item that no one else lists, it's theirs.